The Devil's Rain (album): Reception

 Matthew Cole of Slant Magazine was critical of the album's musical direction: "As was the case when Jerry Only resurrected the band in the 1990s, the Misfits have incorporated a dose of not-especially-heavy metal into their sound; on a scale of Winger to Slayer, this rocks at about Scorpions."
 He also criticized the lyrical content: "The lyrics are as absurd as ever: Think of something that scared the crap out of you when you were seven, and it's probably mentioned in 'Ghost of Frankenstein', 'Curse of the Mummy's Hand', or 'Cold in Hell' ...
 The Devil's Rain is the work of a band that aspires to give the genre little more than its answer to the 'Monster Mash'."
 Joe Hemmerling of Tiny Mix Tapes also remarked on the musical direction of the album, saying that it "continues to straddle the line between punk and metal, combining muscular, thrashy riffs with punk punchiness and the Misfits' own idiosyncratic penchant for melody.
 The best songs on the album still tend to be the ones that shoehorn in those famous 'whoa-oh-ohs' wherever they can, with the under-two-minute 'Black Hole' being an obvious standout.
 For the most part, though, those big, sloppy harmonies seem less prominent, often relegated to the background."
 He singled out "Death Ray", "Sleepwalkin'", and "Where Do They Go?" as standout tracks, calling the latter "the undisputed masterpiece of this album ...
-The song reframes a story of real-life violence, the las meurtas de Juarez, as a 50s sock-hop torch song, complete with handclaps and female backup singers.
+The song reframes a story of real-life violence, the Las muertas de Juarez, as a 50s sock-hop torch song, complete with handclaps and female backup singers.
 It's a spot-on appropriation of golden age rock 'n' roll songwriting conventions on a topic that's in such deliciously poor taste that it recalls similar forays such as Famous Monsters' 'Saturday Night', or the classic lineup's 'American Nightmare'."
 He concluded that "it's not that The Devil's Rain is a bad album, but it's by far the weakest link in the band's catalog, and coming at a time when faith in the group is at an all-time low."